-

 Maritime LGN 1st General Assembly

-The 1st General Assembly meeting was held in Patuno Resort, Wakatobi, Southeast Sulawesi, on June 2-4, 2016 and was attended by delegates from Papua New Guinea, Solomon Islands, and a number of regencies from Indonesia.
-Malaysia was unable to join the meeting due to official commitments and unforeseen circumstances, as well as Philippines and Timor Leste.
-The event was supported by the local Government of Wakatobi, USAID/ USDOI, CTI-CFF Regional Secretariat, and partners (CTC, TNC, WWF, RARE, and UCLG-ASPAC).
+The 1st General Assembly meeting was held in Patuno Resort, Wakatobi, Southeast Sulawesi, on June 2–4, 2016 and was attended by delegates from Papua New Guinea, Solomon Islands, and a number of regencies from Indonesia.
+Malaysia was unable to join the meeting due to official commitments and unforeseen circumstances, as well as the Philippines and Timor-Leste.
+The event was supported by the local Government of Wakatobi, USAID/USDOI, CTI-CFF Regional Secretariat, and partners (CTC, TNC, WWF, RARE, and UCLG-ASPAC).

 Participants of Maritime LGN 1st General Assembly

-Mayor of Wakatobi Regency, Mr. Hugua opened the meeting with a welcome remark.
-In his remarks, he highlighted the important roles of the local governments in implementing CTI-CFF Regional Plan of Action (RPOA) on the ground.
-In this case, solid management structure of CTI-CFF Maritime LGN was imperative in pursuing better coordination within local government in the CT countries.
-Also attending in this meeting was Dr. Ir.
+Mayor of Wakatobi Regency, Mr. Hugua, opened the meeting with a welcome remark.
+In his remarks, he highlighted the important roles of the local governments in implementing the CTI-CFF Regional Plan of Action (RPOA) on the ground.
+In this case, a solid management structure of the CTI-CFF Maritime LGN was imperative in pursuing better coordination within local governments in the CT countries.
+Also attending this meeting was Dr. Ir.
 Achmad Poernomo M. App.
-Sc., representing the NCC Indonesia and Ministry of Maritime Affairs and Fisheries.
+Sc., representing the NCC Indonesia and Ministry of Marine Affairs and Fisheries.

-1. 1).
-CTI-CFF LGN, ASWINDO and MAB-UESCO agreed to develop capacity building program that can benefit the members of the three networks;
+- CTI-CFF LGN, ASWINDO, and MAB-UNESCO agreed to develop a capacity building program that can benefit the members of the three networks.

-2. 2).
-Encourage local governments of the three networks to develop and support biosphere reserve areas for sustainable development are to be integrated with regional development planning of the local government (RPJMD and PERDA); and
+- Encourage local governments of the three networks to develop and support biosphere reserve areas for sustainable development to be integrated with regional development planning of the local government (RPJMD and PERDA).

-3. 3).
-Encourage local governments to play the role in achieving Sustainable Development Goals number 14 by promoting and developing sustainable marine tourism that can benefit local community and economy in each respected countries.
+- Encourage local governments to play a role in achieving Sustainable Development Goal number 14 by promoting and developing sustainable marine tourism that can benefit local communities and economies in each respective country.

 13th International Coral Reefs Symposium